Ever interrailed at 20, why not intersail now?

-Exploring?
-Europe in figures is 150 000km of coasts, over 6 Million boats and 50% of the European population living closer than 50km away from the sea.
+Europe in figures is 150,000km of coasts, over 6 Million boats and 50% of the European population living closer than 50km away from the sea.
 This gives a multitude of remote places and cities to discover, and what a better way to explore than sailing along gorgeous coasts and beaches?

 Step 1, organizing the journey: where should we sail from and to?

-The Mediterranean sea : sun, beaches, food, islands and culture … No wonder why these coasts are the most favorite sun destinations for the Brits.
+The Mediterranean Sea : sun, beaches, food, islands and culture … No wonder why these coasts are the most favorite sun destinations.

-Moreover Peer to peer boat rental, as in a boat airbnb, in France is completely legal and makes boat rental cheaper than going through usual boat charter, the French Riviera is also a well-known location for boating and has therefore a wide choice of boats to rent.
+Moreover peer to peer boat rental, as in a boat airbnb, in France makes boat rental cheaper than going through usual boat charter, the French Riviera is also a well-known location for boating and has therefore a wide choice of boats to rent.